edgarfinn/React-Intermediate-Reference/README.md

   // ...
 }
 ```
-- Then on your form element, pass in you onSubmit handler but **via** an invocation of the handleSubmit function like so:
+- Then on your form element, pass in your onSubmit handler **via an invocation of the handleSubmit function** like so:

 ```js
 <form onSubmit={handleSubmit(this.onSubmit.bind(this))}>